 But this is not the only example or precedent of how the economy reacts to policy tightening.
 In the mid-1990s policymakers faced a rapidly declining unemployment rate and worried that a 1970s-style high inflation environment was coming.
 So they raised interest rates by 3 percentage points in roughly a year.
 This rapid policy tightening put the brakes on falling unemployment, but the overall effects on growth were mostly benign.
-Most notably, the economy and the labor market maintained a relatively strong expansion through the end of the decade, and inflation remained in check.15
+Most notably, the economy and the labor market maintained a relatively strong expansion through the end of the decade, and inflation remained in check (see Blinder 2022 for additional discussion of past tightening).